-The road will become paved, and you will pass several residential homes, a grocery store, pizza place, Pops ice cream shop and then finally arriving at a small parking lot.
+The road will become paved, and you will pass several residential homes, a grocery store, a pizza place, Pops ice cream shop, and then finally arrive at a small parking lot.

 Most beach parking lots in Costa Rica are watched over by a local man, called a “wachiman” with whom you can negotiate a parking fee for the day.
 Playa Mantas for some reason has a large gated parking lot that charges 1,000 colones per hour, which is just under $2.

 We didn’t want to pay that fee since we were staying all day and we would have paid over 10,000 colones.
 We paid close attention to the “no parking” signs and found a spot that was both free and not in violation of the no parking zones.

 Tip: Get there early.
 If you are visiting Playa Mantas on the weekend plan to get there super early as the parking is scarce.

 We packed a picnic lunch, cold water, drinks and snacks into a beach tote and portable cooler bag and spent all day on the beach.
 There are no bathrooms, restaurants, showers or other services on the beach.
 There are trash cans so you don’t have to pack out your trash.

 Check out our Ultimate Costa Rican Packing List for more ideas on what to pack for Costa Rica with kids.

 We had several wildlife visitors including ants, crows, a cute goldfish and an iguana.
 Definitely wrap up your food tightly and dispose of food trash away from your beach spot if you want to avoid having visitors around your site for the whole day.